Bubo4400/Rabbyte/README.md

-# Rabbyte – Wikipedia Pathfinder
+# Greedy Rabbyte – Wikipedia Pathfinder

 A semantic search tool that finds a path between two Wikipedia articles using sentence‑embedding similarity.
 Instead of traditional graph traversal, Rabbyte uses comparisons to choose the most promising next link at each step.